bc3LC/rhap/README.md

 - In RStudio, go to: "Build → Install and Restart" or  use the keyboard shortcut "Ctrl + Shift + B"

-Alternatively, you can load the package without installing it using devtools:
+Alternatively, you can load the package using devtools:
    ```r
 devtools::load_all()
    ```